 Preparing for your MBA essay and interview questions is challenging, but the 'Why business school?' question might not be the hardest one you'll face this year.

 When you’re asked the inevitable 'What’s on your Christmas list?', it's good to have a few gift ideas up your sleeve, instead of risking receiving multiple pairs of socks.

-Here’s the five things every MBA applicant should put on their Christmas wish list.
+Here’s five things every MBA applicant should put on their Christmas wish list.
 Loved ones, take note.

-1. A sharp new suit
+1. A sharp new suit for your MBA

 T-shirt, jeans, hoodie.
 Mark Zuckerberg has become almost as recognizable for casual work attire as he has been for his innovations in the social media world.

 But studies suggest that the way we dress can really impact our success, both through the way we’re perceived by others and the way that we think.
 Wearing formal business attire may allow us to think more abstractly; it also stands to improve our negotiation skills in the boardroom.